SKprogamming/employee-payslip-generator/replit.md

 ## Changelog
 - June 20, 2025: Initial setup with complete HRM system
 - June 20, 2025: Added Employee Portal with self-service capabilities for employees to enter personal data and track time
+- June 20, 2025: Migrated from in-memory storage to PostgreSQL database with Drizzle ORM

 ## User Preferences